Rich & Ruffled Chocolate Celebration Cake

 First thing she did (her own idea) was start cutting parchment circles for her baking pans–this is so my child!

 Okay, back to cake.
 This chocolate cake recipe is such a simple and delicious one.
-I call this cake ”rich & ruffled” because not only does the cake and Swiss buttercream taste rich, but it’s also a premium cake in its ingredients, although worth every single penny.
+I call this cake “rich & ruffled” because not only does the cake and Swiss buttercream taste rich, but it’s also a premium cake in its ingredients, although worth every single penny.
 As far as the cake goes, using a premium dark cocoa powder is paramount.
-I always use Cacao Barry Extra Brute (Extra Dark) for this cake, and any other recipe that calls for cocoa powder.
+I always use extra dark cocoa powder for this cake, and any other recipe that calls for cocoa powder.
 It’s a sure way to bring your chocolate baked goods to a new level of quality and decadence.

 Here is the finished cake in its full ruffled glory.
 So simple and perfect for showers, birthdays, weddings, or any special gathering.
 Thank you, Martha and Melody!